 Shopping at Safari Park Is An Adventure Too

 They have many handcrafted items from all over the globe in addition to the usual branded apparel and hats.
 Check out the Plant Trader for unique plants and outdoor garden items.
-The selection changes regularly My sister picked up the colorful metal gecko garden ornament shown above. hcirluycnan.
-And I’m still kicking myself for not grabbing one of their cleverly decorated bird gourd Christmas ornaments.
+The selection changes regularly My sister picked up the colorful metal gecko garden ornament shown above.
+And I’m still kicking myself for not grabbing one of their cleverly decorated bird-gourd Christmas ornaments.

 Enjoy the Most Exotic Restaurant View in San Diego

 …and almost anywhere else.
-There’s plenty of restaurants in San Diego with ocean or downtown skyline views.
-The Watering Hole at Safari Park has unimpeded views of rhinos, giraffes and antelope and the occasional sounds of roaring lions.
+There are plenty of restaurants in San Diego with ocean or downtown skyline views.
+The Watering Hole at Safari Park has unimpeded views of rhinos, giraffes, and antelope and the occasional sounds of roaring lions.
 It’s also the best place to eat at Safari Park.
 It has table service and a full bar.
 The only place where you’ll have better wildlife viewing during dinner would be on a real safari in Africa.

 If The Watering Hole isn’t open on the day that you will be visiting, you can always get your food at another of the park’s eateries.
 Check out my page on The Watering Hole and the other places to eat at Safari Park for more information.
 Grab your food and have a picnic at a bench at one of the viewpoints in the park.
 I suggest Kilima Point, the Sambutan Longhouse, Condor Ridge, or somewhere on the African Loop.
 Find these locations on the park map HERE or on their app.